redis/redis-doc/commands/dbsize.md

-Return the number of keys in the currently selected database.
+Return the number of keys in the currently-selected database.

 @return